When the GPU Test Fits - and When It Does Not

 Watching a slowdown over time

-A device that feels slower than last month is hard to argue about without numbers.
-Your recent runs - up to 20 - stay in this browser's local storage, so you can rerun the benchmark every few weeks and watch the trend; nothing is uploaded anywhere.
-Keep the conditions steady for a fair series: device heat, battery mode, and other open tabs all shift the numbers, and the run cancels itself if the tab goes to the background.
+Watching a slowdown over time is easier with GPU Test numbers: a device that feels slower than last month is hard to argue about without them.
+Your recent runs - up to 20 - stay in this browser's local storage, so you can rerun the benchmark every few weeks and compare.

 Where it does not fit